bluss/pyproject-local-kernel/README.md

 - Poetry
 - Hatch
 - Pdm
+- Uv
-- Custom configuration (for other setups)
+- Custom command (for other setups)
+- Use venv at path (for other setups)

 ## Quick Start